Department of Food Science.

 Principles involved in the processing, handling and storage of foods.
 Relationship of science and technology to food processing.
 (Offered through distance education format only.)

 FOOD*2150 Introduction to Nutritional and Food Sciences F(3-0) [0.50]

 This interdisciplinary course provides an introduction to the Food and Nutritional Sciences from both historical and modern perspectives.
 Major themes are the nutritional and functional properties of food, nutrient assimilation, food preservation and safety, and the interactions between food processing, diets and health.
 The course is co-operatively taught with the Department of Nutritional Sciences.
 (Also listed as NUTR*2150.)

 Prerequisite(s): BIOL*1030, (CHEM*1040 or CHEM*1300)

 Restriction(s): AGR*3300, NUTR*2120

 An introduction to the chemistry and biochemistry of the major components of foods: lipids, proteins, carbohydrates and water/ice.
 In addition, an overview of some of the reactions and changes in food components which occur during processing, handling and storage will be presented.
-This course may not be taken for credit by students in specialized honours Food Science.
+This course may not be taken for credit by students in the Food Science Major.
 (Offered through distance education format only.)

 An introduction to food processes and the relationships between chemistry, microbiology, and engineering as they apply to food processing are discussed.
 The following topics are included: high and low temperature processes; moisture control and intermediate moisture foods; concentration and dehydration processes; and novel food processing techniques.
-This course may not be taken for credit by students in specialized honours Food Science.
+This course may not be taken for credit by students in the Food Science Major.
 (Offered through distance education format only.)

 Restriction(s): FOOD*3160, FOOD*3170